 Still, the message from the industry is don’t stop buying devices altogether.
 Our advice is to consider products with Thread radios in them first, then Wi-Fi, as both of these have a clear upgrade path.
 If that doesn’t suit your immediate needs, look for products with hubs or bridges that contain either protocol.
 Beyond that, research the company you’re considering buying from to see if it has made any commitment to Matter — but proceed with caution.

 If you are itching to get started with your Matter smart home, the best device to buy now would be a Thread border router.
-Products are currently available from Apple, Nanoleaf, Eero, and Eve, with support coming to Amazon Alexa and Google Home smart speakers and displays later.
+Products are currently available from Apple, Nanoleaf, and Eero, with support coming to Amazon Alexa and Google Home smart speakers and displays later.

 While Matter will work over Thread and Wi-Fi — meaning you don’t have to have a border router to use the standard — adding one (or more) will help ensure you have a solid foundation on which to build a Matter-supported home.
 Because Thread is a mesh network the more devices you have on it the better the range and reliability will be.
 A border router will bridge your Thread and Wi-Fi devices, ensuring everything in your home can talk to each other.